achi08rbb/nfl_project/setup/Setup(VM).md

 5. Login to Airflow web UI on localhost:8080 with default creds: user: airflow, password: airflow

-    - If you can't access localhost:8080 you may need to forward ports of your VM machine to your local machine
+    - If you can't access localhost:8080, you may need to forward ports of your VM machine to your local machine
     - The easiest way to do this is to connect your VM to VSCODE and forward ports there:
         - Open a remote window by clicking the bottom-left icon (><) in the VSCode window.
-At the search bar, choose connect to Host (Remote-SSH)
+At the search bar, choose `Connect to Host (Remote-SSH)`
             - ![](./images/2023-05-02-12-24-09.png)
         - Forward port for Airflow webserver (8080):
             - ![](./images/2023-05-02-11-57-16.png)